Mihai Gafița: Legacy

+A posthumous book of essays appeared later that year, as Flautul lui Marsias ("Marsyas' Flute").
+It was praised by Alexandru George, who noted its humorous tinges, with "a sense of proportion that is characteristic in men of intelligence".
+According to George, Gafița was mainly valuable for his personal witnessing of literary history, but had never managed to write down his memoirs.
+Dimisianu similarly argued: "Talkative and associative, he accessed an endless trove of events from our literary life, old and new alike; I have no idea if he ever put to paper anything of what he recounted with such dedication, with humor, and sometimes with sadness, but he surely would have wanted to".

 As noted by literary historian Nicolae Scurtu, "some of his collaborators and peers [pushed Gafița] into a blind-spot, that he surely did not deserve."
 In 1979, the CR put out a work of memoirs by Ion Petrovici, with a preface by its former director.
 The text drew criticism from A. Braester in Era Socialistă, since Gafița, though an "eminent man of progressive culture", had failed to explain the passages in which Petrovici expressed his sympathy for Romania's far-right movements (including the Iron Guard).
 On different grounds, other authors went public with their disdain for Gafița after the Romanian Revolution of 1989.
 In a 2002 article, his old rival George listed him among the "zealous agents of the [early communist] moment", on par with Bratu and Paul Georgescu—though still less servile than Ovid Crohmălniceanu.
 Three years later, critic Gheorghe Grigurcu recounted that Gafița had been a "loyal henchman" to Preda, and that both had defrauded the state by arranging "massive print after massive print" for the CR novelists.
 In 2012, author Gelu Ionescu argued that Gafița, a "staunch defender of socialist realism", was only appointed to lead the CR because Preda wished to have "less of a hassle in dealing with 'the structures'".
 During a 2008 interview, political scientist Vladimir Tismăneanu proposed that, "regretfully", Gafița had served as one of the "fanatical politruci" who had assisted in the act of "cultural degradation during 1948–1956."